Nyala, Sudan: Education

 The educational institutions in the country nearly doubled between the years of 2000 and 2010.
 In the year 2000 there were 135 primary schools and 58 secondary schools; in 2010 there were 308 primary schools and 106 secondary schools.
 The main concern with the educational system in the city is the quality of the education.
 The schools’ staff is underpaid and unqualified for adequate teaching in these institutions.
 The government often does not commit to their financial responsibility with the schools.
 This affects the schools’ operations and burdens the schools to invest from their resources.
 Also, many children do not attend school so they can work and add to their family’s income.

 Climate

-Despite receiving almost 400 mm of rainfall annually, Nyala has a marginal hot desert climate (Köppen climate classification BWh), just below a hot semi-desert climate (BSh), owing to the extremely high potential evapotranspiration.
+Despite receiving almost 430 mm of rainfall annually, owing to the extremely high potential evapotranspiration Nyala has only a very marginal hot semi-arid climate (Köppen BSh), just above a hot arid climate (BWh).